 The TCB corresponding to the requested ID is allocated and initialized, and the task is added to the dispatch queue for its priority (in other words, is scheduled for execution).
 An error is returned if a task with the requested ID already exists (in other words, the TCB is allocated) or if the ID or the priority is out of range.
 Valid task IDs and priorities are dependent on the system configuration, as described in Section 4.9 on page 91.

 '''

-s_tcreat ( tis )
+int s_tcreat ( tis )

-struct TIS_TYPE tis;

 '''